Redmi Note 7: Connectivity

 The Redmi Note 7 (and Note 7 Pro) supports Wi-Fi 802.11 a/b/g/n/ac, satellite navigation, Bluetooth v5.0, USB OTG, USB Type-C, 3G and 4G networks (with support for Band 40 used by some LTE networks in India), and VoLTE.

 Other features

 The phone has a gyroscope, proximity sensor, and fingerprint sensor.
 It has two Nano-SIM slots; one of them is a hybrid, capable of holding either a SIM or a microSD card.
 Either slot can, if equipped with a SIM, can be configured as the primary one.

+Among other features, there is FM radio with recording, USB type-C, Dual SIM, face unlock, notification LED etc.

-An IR blaster, emulating an infrared remote control, and a 3.5mm headphone jack are fitted.
+An IR blaster, emulating an infrared remote control, and a 3.5 mm headphone jack are fitted.

 Release

 The Chinese version of Redmi Note 7 was launched in Beijing on 15 January 2019.

 The Indian versions of Redmi Note 7 and Redmi Note 7 Pro were launched together in New Delhi, India on 28 February 2019.

 The Global version of Redmi Note 7 was launched on 6 March 2019.

 The Chinese version of Redmi Note 7 Pro was launched on 18 March 2019.

 There will not be a global version of the Redmi Note 7 Pro.

 The Indian version of Redmi Note 7S was launched on 20 May 2019.